AaronLieb/Scouts/README.md

 ## Materials

-A 8x10 board
+1. A 8x10 board
+2. five red pieces with a symbol on one side (red scouts)
-five blue pieces and five red pieces with a symbol on one side (scouts) two 2x2 pieces (boulders)
+3. five blue pieces with a symbol on one side (blue scouts)
+4. two 2x2 pieces (boulders)

 ## Setup